Improving erosion and sediment control on building sites

 Home builders and renovators

-If you are building or renovating a home, submission of an Erosion and Sediment Control Plan is required before works begin.
+If you are building or renovating a home, you must have erosion and sediment control measures in place.
 Ensure your builders are adhering to the rules.
-For more information, click here or contact your local council or the NSW Environment Protection Authority for further consultation.
+For more information, click here or contact your local council.

 Developers and builders

 If you are a developer or managing a building site, download a quick summary of the facts or consult the NSW Office of Environment and Heritage’s ‘Blue Book’ for detailed rules and guidelines.

 Sediment runoff can be reduced and prevented to give us cleaner, safer, and more scenic creeks, rivers and other waterways.
 This short webinar, which was prepared for Council staff participating in the campaign, explains the environmental impacts of sediment runoff on our waterways, and why we must ensure building and construction sites have effective erosion and sediment controls in place.

 WE ALL HAVE A PART TO PLAY IN PROTECTING SYDNEY’S WATERWAYS.

 Report pollution incidents, including poor erosion and sediment control, to your local council or the EPA’s 24/7 Environment Line on 131 555.